List of Terminator: The Sarah Connor Chronicles characters: Mark Wyman

 The Honorable Mark Wyman (introduced in "Self Made Man"), portrayed by Ray Laska, is the Governor of California.
-He is targeted for assassination by the T-888 Terminator known as Myron Stark at a party in Pico Tower on December 31, 2010, but is saved by Terminator Cameron Phillips well in advance of the party.
+He is targeted for assassination by the T-888 Terminator known as Myron Stark at a party in Pico Tower on December 31, 2010, but is saved by Terminator Cameron well in advance of the party.
 Wyman is unaware of the intended assassination.

 The real-world governor of California at the time the episode first aired was Arnold Schwarzenegger, who was the first actor to portray Terminators (specifically, T-800 models), both as an assassin like Stark in the first film and as Cameron's predecessors protecting John Connor in the second and third films.
 Although it may be a coincidence, Wyman shares his surname with Jane Wyman the ex-wife of California's other actor-governor, Ronald Reagan.

 Y

 Allison Young

 Allison Young (introduced in "Allison from Palmdale"), portrayed by Summer Glau, is the daughter of an architect who taught her to draw and Claire Young, a music teacher who listens to the music of Frédéric Chopin for hours on end.
 Her birthday is July 22.
 Claire Young is shown pregnant with her in 2007, making Allison nineteen or twenty years of age when seen in the future events c.
 2027.
 Allison is raised in Palmdale, California, and loses both of her parents on or after Judgment Day in 2011.
-Claire decides upon Allison's name following a telephone conversation with the Terminator known as Cameron Phillips whose malfunction causes the latter to believe it is Allison and identify herself as such.
+Claire decides upon Allison's name following a telephone conversation with the Terminator known as Cameron whose malfunction causes the latter to believe it is Allison and identify herself as such.

 Allison joins John Connor's Human Resistance against the machines in the apocalyptic future.
 She also becomes one of John's closest friends.
 While on a mission, she is captured and interrogated aboard a Skynet prison ship about the details of her life, the location of John Connor, and the nature of her bracelet pass.
 While interrogating her, Skynet copies her appearance for the Terminator that became known as Cameron.
 Allison escapes captivity and jumps overboard, only to be caught in the prison's netting and hoisted back aboard.
 Once the interrogation is complete, Cameron kills Allison and leaves to infiltrate the Human Resistance in her stead for the purpose of killing John and "placing his head upon a pike for all to see".
 However, Cameron ultimately failed in her mission and is captured and reprogrammed by John; she then takes over Allison's place within the Human Resistance.

 John Connor later meets Allison in an alternate timeline in the episode "Born to Run", where he never leads the Human Resistance due to his displacement from his present resulted by time travel.